 7 World Central Kitchen aid workers killed by Israeli airstrike in Gaza

-Israeli Prime Minister Benjamin Netanyahu said Israel's armed forces had "unintentionally" killed seven aid workers with the humanitarian group World Central Kitchen in Gaza late Monday.
+Israeli Prime Minister Benjamin Netanyahu said Israel's armed forces had "unintentionally" struck and killed seven aid workers with the humanitarian group World Central Kitchen in Gaza late Monday.

 Earlier, the Israel Defense Forces expressed "sincere sorrow" over the deaths while stopping short of accepting responsibility.